 1978-1983: Born February 18, 1978.
 The blissful childhood years.
 Pigtails.
 French braids.
 Bunny rabbits.
 Warm, chocolate chip cookies.
 Blackberry picking.
 Saltwater sandals.
 Magical Christmases.
 Trips to Disneyland.
 Dress up.
 Swingsets.
 Bossing around younger siblings.
 Slip ‘n Slides and kiddie pools.
 Shenanigans.

 1983-1988: The jelly bracelet and Keds years.
 Wrote first book, titled “A Tug Boat’s Dream.”
 Leggings with long sweaters and belts.
-Hypercolor T-shirts.
+Hypercolor T-shirts (remember those?).
 Pink boom boxes.
 Monarch butterflies.
 Norwegian dancing.
 Sleepovers.
 Cabbage Patch dolls.
 Lisa Frank stickers.
 Rollerskating at the rink.
 Little House on the Prairie.
 Experimental hairstyles, including feathered bangs and the poodle perm.
 Best friend moves away.
 Wishing on stars.
 First crushes.
 All details recorded in diary, read by little brother.

 1988-1993: The hair-flipping years.
 Boys.
 Gap sale rack.
 Junior high angst.
 Rollerblading.
 Tennis.
 More bad hair.
 Survive California earthquake.
 Find a message in a bottle.
 Ate a lot of fettuccine alfredo.
 Move into new house.
+Braces.
 Babysitters Club.
 Italian sodas at the mall.

 2000-2005: The busy years.
 Get married (finish a magazine deadline the night before wedding).
-Honeymoon in Tahiti.
+Tahiti.
 Buy house.
 Remodel house.
 Become fanatical about gardening.
 Become doggie mama to Paisley the golden retriever who digs up prized garden.
 Go to a cooking class in Provence and spend two nights solo in Paris.
 Write a zillion magazine articles.
 Open a bottle of champagne when I see my name in O, The Oprah Magazine.
 Write first book.
 Do not sell first book (blessing in disguise).
 Beloved grandfather dies.
 Baby fever.
 Nesting.